Updated: Apr 8

 What the prosecution must prove

 The offence of Behave in an indecent or insulting manner is prosecuted under section 17 of the Summary Offences Act 1966 (Vic).
+As you would expect, the offence is summary as opposed to indictable and is usually heard in the Magistrates' Court jurisdiction.

 The elements to the offence are set out under section 17(d) of the Summary Offences Act.